alexpichel/okb-gatsby/content/posts/2016-03-29--measure-57-drug-courts/index.md

 path: "/posts/measure-57-drug-courts/"
 category: "Research"
 tags:
+  - "drugs
+  - "Oregon"
-  - "Specialty Courts"
+  - "specialty courts"
-subTitle: "Drug courts are designed to guide offenders who are struggling with substance abuse into treatment that will reduce drug dependence and improve their quality of life."
+subTitle: "The drug courts evaluated showed a reduction in recidivism when compared to offenders who received traditional probation."
 ---
 ## ![Problem Icon](https://github.com/google/material-design-icons/raw/master/alert/1x_web/ic_error_outline_black_48dp.png "Problem") Problem

-Community Need
+#### COMMUNITY NEED

 More research has been published on the effects of adult Drug Courts than virtually all other criminal justice programs combined.
 By 2006, the scientific community had concluded beyond a reasonable doubt from advanced statistical procedures called meta-analyses that Drug Courts reduce criminal recidivism, typically measured by fewer re-arrests for new offenses and technical violations.
 Oregon’s drug courts have also been heavily researched.
 However, the research used quasi-experimental design or other research methods.
 No study ever used a randomized controlled trial evaluation, which is considered the “gold standard” in program evaluation.
 The design greatly mitigates threats to validity such as selection bias and unobserved bias.

-Response
+#### RESPONSE

 Drug courts are designed to guide offenders who are struggling with substance abuse into treatment that will reduce drug dependence and improve their quality of life.
 In 2008, Ballot Measure 57 required that certain offenders be provided substance abuse treatment services, and the state provided grant funds to Oregon counties to assist in offering post-adjudication services and treatment.
 Four sites received Measure 57 drug court funding and participated in this drug court evaluation: Douglas County, Jackson County, Multnomah County, and Umatilla County.
 This research uses a randomized control group to study drug court implementation and outcomes across these sites.
 All Measure 57 drug court participants must have a Measure 57-eligible offense (felony property or repeat drug delivery offense) and have scored a 3 or higher on the Texas Christian University (TCU) drug screen, deeming them moderate or high risk.

 ## ![Solution Icon](https://github.com/google/material-design-icons/raw/master/action/1x_web/ic_lightbulb_outline_black_48dp.png "Solution") Research

-Primary Research Question
+#### PRIMARY RESEARCH QUESTION(S)

-The study was organized into four parts: 1) a process evaluation of each of the four participating sites; 2) an interview study designed to obtain participant perceptions of their court experiences through interviews with treatment and control group members; 3) an outcome evaluation based on data from administrative court records, and 4) a cost analysis that examined costs associated with the program and its outcomes.
+The study was organized into four parts:
+1. a process evaluation of each of the four participating sites;
+2. an interview study designed to obtain participant perceptions of their court experiences through interviews with treatment and control group members;

-Research Design
+3. an outcome evaluation based on data from administrative court records, and
+4. a cost analysis that examined costs associated with the program and its outcomes.

+#### RESEARCH DESIGN

 For the randomized controlled trial design, a total of 283 participants entered the study in time to be eligible to be interviewed.
 Of these, 172 (61%) had been randomly assigned to the treatment group and 111 (39%) had been randomly assigned to the control group.
 A total of 84 respondents completed both baseline and follow-up interviews (59 in the treatment group and 25 in the control group).